Vitols999/QMS-WIKI/DocGisItemsRte.md

 Routino is an offline router written by Andrew M. Bishop.
 See the project's [homepage](http://routino.org/) for more details.
 As it is working without an Internet connection it needs routing data locally installed.
 A database needs 4 files:

 ```
-*-nodes.mem
+?-nodes.mem
-*-relations.mem
+?-relations.mem
-*-segments.mem
+?-segments.mem
-*-ways.mem
+?-ways.mem
 ```

-Replace the "*" with a name of the database, e.g. "Europe" or "North_America".
+Replace the "?" with a name of the database, e.g. "Europe" or "North_America".
 This will be the name displayed on the GUI.
 The "_" will be replaced by " ".

 To create a database use planetsplitter from the Routino package.
 Currently this is installed with the QMapShack installation.
 Please refer to the [online documentation](http://routino.org/documentation/usage.html) on how to use planetsplitter.